 Second-hand smoke is also believed to contribute to the risk of sudden infant death syndrome (SIDS).

 Less well known, but probably just as harmful is third-hand smoke.
-Third-hand smoke is the tobacco smoke toxins from second-hand smoke that get into a smoker’s hair and clothes and build up on surfaces and dust in areas where people smoke.
+Third-hand smoke is the tobacco smoke toxins from second-hand smoke that get into people who smoke’s hair and clothes and build up on surfaces and dust in areas where people smoke.
 Evidence shows that these toxins stay in homes and cars for a long time after the cigarette has been extinguished, even several months later.
 They may even become more toxic over time.

 Third-hand smoke is an emerging area of research and we don’t yet understand all the health hazards.
 However, children (especially infants), are more vulnerable to third-hand smoke toxins.
 This is because infants crawl over contaminated floors and mouth contaminated surfaces like furniture and toys.
 We also know that infants consume up to a quarter of a gram of dust every day.
 That’s twice as much as adults.